 There are at least three different types of neural symbolic AI systems that are very promising today but not yet well understood.
 First, there are those where the symbols refer to logical representations and rules.
-These neural-symbolic systems aim at easily incorporating constraints and rules as background knowledge in the neural networks as to allow classical reasoning34.
-Second, there are the constraint programming and optimisation systems where approaches such as empirical model learning35 and smart predict and optimise36 indicate that solvers and learners should be tightly integrated to get good performance.
-Third, there are many challenges connected to constructing knowledge graphs from text with neural symbolic methods, as well as a high potential for applying neural symbolic AI to multimodal intelligence, e.g., combining language and vision.
+These neural-symbolic systems aim at easily incorporating constraints and rules as background knowledge in the neural networks as to allow classical reasoning.
+Second, there are the constraint programming and optimisation systems where approaches such as empirical model learning and smart predict and optimise indicate that solvers and learners should be tightly integrated to get good performance.
+Third, there are many challenges connected to constructing https://arxiv.org/abs/1911.10092